Create your role's brief & scan 10 candidates for free.

 A Senior Account Manager's pipeline and account data steer every renewal forecast and expansion play.
 This decides whether they naturally keep records clean or treat it as busywork.

-Score the energy after the interview, not during
+Score the interest after the interview, not during

 Comfortable in structure, builds and refines ways to track details.